 - Have you had some experience in which you have had the impression of being born again?
 What did it consist of? - Jesus compares the action of the Holy Spirit with the wind.
 What does this comparison of the action of the Spirit of God reveal in our life?
-Have you already set the sails of your life in sync with the wind of the Spirit? - The action of the Holy Spirit, like the wind, is often not like a hurricane, but rather like a small voice (1Kgs 19:11) a whisper of the wind.
+Have you already set the sails of your life in sync with the wind of the Spirit? - The action of the Holy Spirit, like the wind, is often not like a hurricane, but rather like a small voice (1Kgs 19: 11) a whisper of the wind.
 Am I attentive enough to hear when the Holy Spirit speaks to me so softly?

 Yahweh is near to the broken-hearted; He helps those whose spirit is crushed.
 Though hardships without number beset the upright, Yahweh brings rescue from them all.
-(Ps 34:18-19)
+(Ps 34: 18-19)

-Lord our God,

-You loved the world - that is us - so much

-that You gave us Your only Son

-to save us from ourselves

-and to give us eternal life.
-Do not condemn us, Lord,

-do not leave us to ourselves

-and to our little schemes

-but give us Your Son now to stay with us

-and to make love and justice and peace ever new realities among us, Your people reborn in Your Son, Jesus Christ our Lord.
+you loved the world - that is us - so much that you gave us your only Son to save us from ourselves and to give us eternal life.Do not condemn us, Lord, do not leave us to ourselves and to our little schemes but give us your Son now to stay with us and to make love and justice and peace ever new realities among us, your people reborn in your Son, Jesus Christ our Lord.

-God so loved the world that he gave his only-begotten Son, so that everyone who believes in him might not perish but might have eternal life.
-For God did not send his Son into the world to condemn the world, but that the world might be saved through him.
-Whoever believes in him will not be condemned, but whoever does not believe has already been condemned, because he has not believed in the name of the only-begotten Son of God.
-And this is the verdict, that the light came into the world, but people preferred darkness to light, because their works were evil.
-For everyone who does wicked things hates the light and does not come toward the light, so that his works might not be exposed.
-But whoever lives the truth comes to the light, so that his works may be clearly seen as done in God.
+Jesus said to Nicodemus: "For this is how God loved the world: he gave his only Son, so that everyone who believes in him may not perish but may have eternal life.
+For God sent his Son into the world not to judge the world, but so that through him the world might be saved.

+No one who believes in him will be judged; but whoever does not believe is judged already, because that person does not believe in the Name of God's only Son.
+And the judgement is this: though the light has come into the world people have preferred darkness to the light because their deeds were evil.
+And indeed, everybody who does wrong hates the light and avoids it, to prevent his actions from being shown up; but whoever does the truth comes out into the light, so that what he is doing may plainly appear as done in God.'